Introduction

 The init_generator.rs

-traverses the AST to emit functions and globals that need to exist before emitting probes.
+traverses the AST to emit functions and variables that need to exist before emitting probes.

 The run